Class-Widgets/Class-Widgets/docs/readme/README.en_US.md

 ##

-This is just my practice project as a newcomer—feedback is welcome!
+This is just my practice project as a newcomer developers, so feedback is deservedly welcome!